 Send us your last three entries, open shipment list, or HTS summary.
 We will review whether Section 122 is being applied correctly, whether any exemptions or drawback paths are available, and which shipments need timing attention before the deadline.

 For China-origin goods, review our companion guide on whether China Section 301 tariffs are expiring in July 2026.
-For products sourced from countries named in USTR's forced-labor proposals, see our Section 301 forced-labor tariff deadline guide.
+For products sourced from countries named in USTR's forced-labor proposals, see our Section 301 forced-labor tariff guide — 12.5% proposed on 46 economies, rebuttal comments due July 16.

 Frequently asked questions